Carl Johan Grimmark

-Grimmark is the main composer in Narnia, and on their album The Great Fall most of the lyrics were written by him.
+Grimmark is the main composer in Narnia, and on their album The Great Fall he wrote most of the lyrics.
 On their other albums the lyrics have been written by their vocalist Christian Liljegren.
 Grimmark is also given credits as a producer on several of Narnia's albums.

-Grimmark has become a highly acclaimed guitarist in the Christian hard rock music genre as more people are exposed to his solid technical abilities, which can be exemplified by the fact that he is credited for playing every instrument on Narnia's first album, Awakening, and his unique approach towards incorporating a neo-classical sound into his music.
+Grimmark has become a highly acclaimed guitarist in the Christian hard rock music genre as more people are exposed to his solid technical abilities, which can be exemplified by the fact that he is credited for playing every instrument on Narnia's debut album, Awakening, and his unique approach of incorporating a neoclassical sound into his music.